Author: Aaron Dora-Laskey, MD MS, Medical College of Wisconsin, Milwaukee, WI

 There is no “ideal” medication for PSA (i.e., one that would safely provide analgesia, amnesia, anxiolysis, and somnolence simultaneously).
 For some procedures, like lumbar puncture or foreign body removal in children, an anxiolytic like midazolam may be preferable.
 In patients who require abscess drainage or burn debridement, the combination of a sedative and an analgesic might be used (e.g., fentanyl and propofol).
 For adult patients (and most pediatric patients), intravenous agents titrated to sedation are the safest, most rapid, and most predictable means of administration.

 Opioids alone are not safe or adequate for procedural sedation, but they should be given when using sedatives without analgesic effect (e.g., propofol or etomidate).
 Fentanyl, which is short acting and has a rapid onset, may be used with benzodiazepines like midazolam to produce moderate sedation.
 It can be given IV at 1-1.5 μg/kg.
-Its most serious complication is respiratory depression, which is more common at higher doses and in the presence of other CNS depressants (like ethanol).
+Its most serious complication is respiratory depression, which is more common at higher doses and in the presence of other CNS depressants, such as alcohol.

 Benzodiazepines like midazolam provide anxiolysis and amnesia.
 The recommended starting dose is 0.05 mg/kg.
 It has an onset of 1-2 minutes and lasts 30-60 minutes.
 (It can also be given intramuscularly at 0.1-0.15 mg/kg.)
 Intranasal administration is an alternative, however it can be irritating.
 Respiratory depression and hypotension are dose-related and occur more frequently with simultaneous opioid use.